-- Ontario College of Trades recently launched dedicated web pages to promote skilled trades to Aboriginal peoples, women and new Canadians -- the pages provide resources and information to assist individuals in making decisions to pursue a career in skilled trades -- the organization also launched an online mentoring program for women in trades to help them connect
+- Ontario College of Trades launched dedicated web pages to promote skilled trades to Aboriginal peoples, women and new Canadians and also launched an online mentoring program to help women in trades connect

-- Ontario College of Trades is on the advisory committee for a 3-year Status of Women Canada funded research project that explores barriers for women in construction as well as develops an action plan to increase representation -- in addition, the college works with the office of the Fairness Commissioner to ensure they are recognizing foreign trained credentials and removing any potential barriers for recognizing those credential in their assessment process
+- Ontario College of Trades participates on the advisory committee for a 3-year research project funded by Status of Women Canada to explore barriers for women in construction as well as develop an action plan to increase representation -- additionally, the College works with the office of the Fairness Commissioner to ensure they recognize foreign trained credentials and remove any potential barriers for recognizing those credentials in their assessment process